Green-winged Teal

 Young

-leave nest a few hours after hatching.
+Young will leave the nest a few hours after hatching.
 Female cares for ducklings, which may return to the nest for the first few nights; young find all their own food.
 Young fledge at about 35 days.

 Feeding Behavior